SitecorePowerShell/Console/Documentation/Markdown/Install-UpdatePackage.md

 ## Detailed Description

-Installs .update that are used by Sitecore CMS updates, TDS and are created by Courier
+The Install-UpdatePackage command installs update packages that are used created by Sitecore CMS updates, TDS, and Courier.

 Install-UpdatePackage.
     Install-UpdatePackage -Path "C:\Projects\LaunchSitecore.TDSMaster.update"